- Organised activities

-We run events throughout the year such as minibeast hunts and pond dipping days, guided walks, den building sessions and have even held a pirate’s treasure hunt!
-Our current events can be viewed below or you can like us on Facebook.
+We run events throughout the year such as minibeast hunts and pond dipping days, guided walks, adult creative workshops and have even held a pirate’s treasure hunt!
+Our current events can be found by downloading a leaflet below or you can like us on Facebook.

 We can also email you details of events being held here and at other sites around the district.
 Please email firstname.lastname@example.org with the word “Events” in the subject line and we will add you to our database.

-The rangers can organise and lead a variety of activities for your group such as guided walks for the WI, pond dipping for cub packs or nature walks for toddler groups.
+The rangers can organise and lead a variety of activities for your group such as guided walks for the WI or nature walks for toddler groups.
 We can also give illustrated talks on a variety of themes such as the role of a ranger and the history of Hinchingbrooke Country Park.

 Planning your own event

 If you are planning an event in the park, such as a charity sponsored walk or family day, then you will need to let us know.
-We can offer advice and guidance on organising your event and help ensure it is a success.
+We can offer advice and guidance on organising your event and help ensure it is a success and is being organised safely.
 Please contact us with details and your preferred date.